 My cousin Matt has kindly agreed to come with me for the first week or so of my trip to help me get into it – he speaks fluent Spanish whereas I speak none(!) and he has already done the Camino once before so knows the ropes… Also, I am very nervous.
 Another reason that I am doing the Camino is to try to get over my anxieties.
 I have suffered with agoraphobia since I was attacked at the age of 17.
-At first I didn’t know what was wrong with me, just that I was suddenly scared of going outside, being in crowded places etc. It wasn’t until I joined the RAF that I was diagnosed as being agoraphobic as well as having Social Anxiety Disorder.
+At first I didn’t know what was wrong with me, just that I was suddenly scared of going outside, being in crowded places etc. It wasn’t until around a year later that I was diagnosed as being agoraphobic as well as having Social Anxiety Disorder.
 This means that as well as being useless in crowded places, I am scared around people who I don’t know and in places that are not familiar to me.
-Not good for someone who chose to join the RAF as a driver of all things!
 I have never told my friends or family about any of this, instead trying to hide it and cope with it by myself.
 I have always felt ashamed of it – it’s not easy to be a fully grown man who’s scared of such normal everyday things.
 But I have decided that part of my Camino, part of my personal journey, includes being honest about who and what I am.
 I’m not going to hide it anymore, people can take me or leave me!
 I even feel a bit better having just sat and typed all that!

 This isn’t going to be a blog about me feeling sorry for myself, and I’m certainly not fishing for sympathy here.
 I’m just getting a few things off my chest and trying to explain why I am going and what it is I want to achieve out of it.